Nutrition Basics: Deciphering the Intricacies of Digestion

 When we eat, our digestive system must execute a remarkable and complex process to break down our food into absorbable nutrients that fuel our bodies.
 This vital process, known as digestion, relies on the orchestration of hundreds of hormones, enzymes, and cofactors.
 If any one of these components falter, our digestion will be compromised, potentially leading to discomfort or, at worst, jeopardizing our health.

-Join me as we unravel the fascinating interplay between the foods we eat and our extensive digestive system, so we can make the informed choices to nourish ourselves!
+Join me as we unravel the fascinating interplay between the foods we eat and our extensive digestive system, so we can make informed choices as we nourish ourselves!

 Phase 1: Brain, Eyes and Nose